SoftHu/tos_avg/En/Hephaestus.md

 Start -->1775339959591034[<b>Speaker 👉 Hephaestus:</b>
 \nHo, every time I swing my hammer it is a reminder that I am crafting something to keep you safe!
 What more of a reason could a lowly blacksmith need, eh?]
 Start -->1775339959591038[<b>Speaker 👉 Hephaestus:</b>
 \nI was just heading out &lbrace;c.playername&rbrace;!
-If you need my later I'll be at the gym once the sun has set!]
+If you need me later I'll be at the gym once the sun has set!]
 Start -->1775339959591042[<b>Speaker 👉 Hephaestus:</b>
 \nHo, I regret I could spare little time this week to spend with you.
 But I now promise myself to you for the next two days!]
 Start -->1775339959591046[<b>Speaker 👉 Hephaestus:</b>